 03 of 04

 The Bromeliaceae Neoregelia bromeliads seen most often in cultivation are shorter than their showy cousins, as they don't have towering flowering bracts.
 However, these plants frequently have gorgeous foliage that can provide months of color.
 The Neoregelia species are also slightly more cold-hardy than some other bromeliads.

 04 of 04

 The Bromeliaceae Vriesea bromeliads seen indoors are somewhat strange but oddly beautiful plants.
 There are both foliage and flowering types available, but the flowering specimens are much more common.
-These plants feature very colorful, somewhat flat flower bracts with tiny, almost insignificant flowers.
+These plants feature colorful, somewhat flat flower bracts with tiny, almost insignificant blossoms.
 Somewhat smaller, they are perfect desktop plants for low-light conditions.